 Joint custody differs from sole custody in that each parent has equal say in major decisions affecting their child’s well-being and best interests.
 If there is a conflict that arises, the two parents may seek out a mediator or parenting coordinator to help break the tie or the parents could end up in court and have the judge make a ruling.

 How good are my odds of gaining custody of my children?

 This will largely depend on the nature and facts of your case.
-In terms of child custody in Tulsa, Oklahoma, there is not a presumption for either sole custody or joint custody.
+In terms of child custody in Oklahoma, there is not a presumption for either sole custody or joint custody.
 Custody is instead based on the best interests of the children.
 Joint custody may be a possibility if the parents are able to effectively communicate with one another and co-parent their children together.